“A pandemic has the possibility of bringing us together in ways none of us would have been able to predict or expect.” – Oprah Winfrey

 When distance, job, quarantine or need for respite interferes with your personal care of a family member, Marisa Home Care is able to assist.
 Everyone needs a helping hand while living in an unpredictable situation, and Marisa caregivers are available when you need home caregiving support.

-“These are challenging times we’re facing,” says Marisa Co-founder and CEO Chris Corbett in his letter, Keeping Your Loved Ones Safe.
+“These are challenging times we’re facing,” says Marisa Co-founder Chris Corbett in his letter, Keeping Your Loved Ones Safe.
 “You can count on us to continue to deliver exceptional service, which includes the well-being of your loved ones.
 That remains our priority.”

 Call us now at 248-354-7600.